marcglasberg/align_positioned/README.md

 Parameters `dx` and `dy` can be positive or negative, and move the child horizontally and vertically, in pixels.

 Parameters `moveByChildWidth` and `moveByChildHeight` can be positive or negative, and move the child horizontally and vertically, but the unit here is not pixels, but child widths and heights.

 Parameters `moveByContainerWidth` and `moveByContainerHeight` can be positive or negative, and move the child horizontally and vertically, but the unit here is not pixels, but container widths and heights.

+Parameters `moveVerticallyByChildWidth`, `moveHorizontallyByChildHeight`,
+`moveVerticallyByContainerWidth` and `moveHorizontallyByContainerHeight` allow you to move in some direction according to the size (width or height) of the orthogonal direction.
+For example, while `moveByChildWidth: 0.2` would move **horizontally** by 20% of the child's **width**, `moveVerticallyByChildWidth` would move **vertically** by 20% of the child's **width**.

 ## Align and Position Examples